ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 	.catch( ... );
 ```

-Check out the difference in the live demo below:
-The demo below uses CSS to set up the fixed image aspect ratio, so a 200px wide image automatically gets the same height.
+The following demo uses CSS to set up the fixed image aspect ratio, so a 200px wide image automatically gets the same height.

 <div id="aspect-ratio-css"></div>